james-meadow/bankrupt_prediction/README.md

 #### Performance

 As explained above, sometimes the goal is not strictly accuracy, but rather identifying high-risk targets.
 In this case, we want to identify companies who's financials resemble those of bankrupted companies.
-Thus let's see. how the model performs.
+Thus let's see how the model performs.
 This output is from the confusion matrix command above.

 ```